-Sam Jammal grew up in the communities in and around the 39th District, raised by working class, immigrant parents from South America and the Middle East.
+Sam Jammal grew up in and around the 39th District, raised by working class, immigrant parents from South America and the Middle East.
 The youngest of three children, Sam watched his parents sacrifice to provide their children with a better life.
 This perseverance when times were tough inspired Sam to put himself through law school and become a civil rights attorney.
 Sam’s story is the American story – passionate, driven, grounded in family and community and committed to lifting up those struggling to get ahead.

 While in high school and as a student at the University of Southern California, Sam worked part-time jobs to pay tuition and rent, including busing tables in La Habra, cleaning rental cars just outside the 39th District in Cerritos, working retail at the Brea mall and cleaning suites at Angels Stadium.
 Sam balanced work, school and internships to pay for school, gain work experience and advance his career.

 Sam has always been engaged in issues of equality and opportunity.
 Recognizing law as a key lever for pursuing justice, equality and change, Sam studied at The George Washington University Law School, focusing on civil rights.
 Rather than taking a typical high-paying law firm job to pay down his student loan debt, Sam worked for the Mexican American Legal Defense and Education Fund (MALDEF) as a civil rights lawyer, advocating for the rights of Latino and immigrant students to receive a quality education.